Quentin Tarantino

 Quentin Tarantino and Uma Thurman

-In "Sin City" (2005), Tarantino directed only a small segment, as a kind of repayment to Robert Rodriguez for using his music in his works.
+In "Sin City" (2005), Tarantino directed just a small segment, as payback to Robert Rodriguez for using his music in previous works.

 Sin City.
 Scene with Quentin Tarantino

-The director friends got a taste for it.
-As Tarantino would say in an interview 10 years later, they felt a sense of freedom and decided they could do anything on screen.
+The director buddies got a taste for it.
+As Tarantino said in an interview 10 years later, they felt totally free and decided they could do anything on screen.
 The release of "Grindhouse" (2007, Tarantino directed the segment titled "Death Proof") was called a mistake by Quentin: a complete box office failure and negative reviews at the time of release.
-However, over time, viewers' and critics' attitudes toward the film leveled out.
+However, over time, viewers and critics warmed up to the film.

 Quentin Tarantino on the set of 'Grindhouse'